beeblub/asciimega/README.md

 * More Magic

-0. Clone the project in a public directory
+1. Clone the project in a PRIVATE directory (git dir).
+Now Copy/Override the project in a public directory (test dir).
+Only use the git dir for uploading/downloading stuff.
+Not for testing.
+The version management of git will delete the animations etc. otherwise each time you commit.
-1. In `ref/config.php`, insert the path of the font in `$config_captcha` ('fontpath') (found at: `BASEPATH/captcha/XFILES.TTF`)
+2. In `ref/config.php`, insert the path of the font in `$config_captcha` ('fontpath') (found at: `BASEPATH/captcha/XFILES.TTF`)
-2. Configure database access in `sample.mysql_connect.php`.
-When you are done, rename the file to `mysql_connect.php`
+3. Configure database access in `sample.mysql_connect.php`.
+When you are done, rename the file to `mysql_connect.php`(if you are building this project for the first time).
-3. Run create_tables.php to create the tables (if you are building this project for the first time).
+4. Run create_tables.php to create the tables (if you are building this project for the first time).
-4. When uploading an animation, files are moved into the `files/` directory.
+5. When uploading an animation, files are moved into the `files/` directory.
 Make sure that php has the rights to write into that directory.
 Same goes to `nonpublic/` (for user logs)

 -> And you should be ready to go :)